-As an entrepreneur it's easy to think about branding your business.
+As an entrepreneur, it's easy to think about branding your business.
 What are your fonts going to look like?
 How do you talk about your business?
 What is your logo going to be?
-But oftentimes the last thing on your mind, but also one of the most important is…how are you branding yourself?
+But oftentimes the last thing on your mind is…how are you branding yourself?

 Branding yourself is an integral part of telling your story before someone else tells it for you.
 It allows you to define what you want to be known for and how you want shape your story.
-I work with fashion brands and entrepreneurs and the debate always comes up from the business owners “How do I brand myself?”
+I work with fashion brands and entrepreneurs and the question always comes up from the business owners: “How do I brand myself?”
 Your ability to self-brand will not only help your business launch, but also scale.
-When potential investors and business development partners look to support you they want to know about YOU and what integrity, passion and expertise you bring to the table.
+When potential investors and business development partners look to support you, they want to know about YOU and what integrity, passion, and expertise you bring to the table.
 That is what is valuable.
-Ideas are cheap, it's what you do with them that matter.
+Ideas are cheap—it's what you do with them that matter.

 The motto here is “you are what you say you are.”
 So what are you going to say?